Kitura/Kitura-WebSocket/README.md

 ```
 This function is passed the path on which the `WebSocketService` being unregistered, was registered on.

+## Autobahn-TestSuite
+Kitura-Websocket complies to the [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite) for web sockets.
+To create an echo server and run this test suite against it, follow the instructions [here](https://github.com/IBM-Swift/Kitura-WebSocket/blob/master/AutobahnTests.md)

 ## An example
 A simple example to better describe the APIs of Kitura-WebSocket.
 This example is a very simplistic chat service.
 The server side is written in Swift using Kitura-WebSocket and the client side is written in JavaScript using